rust-lang/rust-forge/src/compiler/membership.md

 variety of tasks that need to be done to support the compiler and which should make one eligible for membership.
-Such tasks would include organizing meetings, participating in meetings, bisecting and triaging issues, writing documentation, working on the rustc-guide.
+Such tasks would include organizing meetings, participating in meetings, bisecting and triaging issues, writing documentation, working on the rustc-dev-guide.
 The most important criteria for elevation to contributor, in particular, is **regular and consistent** participation.
 The most important criteria for elevation to member is **actively shaping the direction of the team or compiler**.